FAQs: Sakonnet Bluffs Waterfront and Waterview Lots for sale in Portsmouth, RI

 AM I REQUIRED TO USE A CERTAIN BUILDER?

 You can choose your own architect and builder, however, your plans must be approved by the developer or the Home Owners' Association architectural committee.
-For more details, request a copy of the deed restrictions.
+For more details use the link above to download the deed restrictions.

 CAN I FINANCE THE LAND AND CONSTRUCTION OF MY HOME TOGETHER?